-Priority 1) - Connect together individual sub-regional GI Biodiversity assets within their core areas to form large functional clusters.
+Priority 1) - Connect together individual sub-regional GI Biodiversity assets to form core areas .

-Priority 2) - Connect the Core Areas together [where Priority 1 has been achieved].
+Priority 2) - Connect the Core Areas together [where Priority 1 has been achieved] to form large functional clusters.

 An additional aim is to create either new Core Areas large enough to function independently as an individual site or a functional cluster of larger and smaller sites where there is a distinct local need or deficiency in a habitat category.